 The following groups of individuals are authorized to stay at Shades of Green.

 - Armed Forces and their Families – Members on Active Duty, Reserve and National Guard, Army, Navy, Air Force, Coast Guard and Cadets of Armed Forces Academies.
 (Use appropriate Military ID Card).

 - Armed Forces Retirees and their Family Members – Retired from active duty, Reserves, and National Guard with or without pay (Use following forms of ID: DD Form 2, 1173 or 1173-1)

-- Other Uniformed Services – Public Health Service, and National Oceanic and Atmospheric Administration Commissioned Corps.
-(Use on of following forms of ID: DD Form 2, PHS 1866-1 or 1866-3)
+- Other Uniformed Services – Public Health Service and National Oceanic and Atmospheric Administration Commissioned Corps.
+(Use one of the following forms of ID: DD Form 2, PHS 1866-1 or 1866-3)

 - Others Separated from the Armed Forces and their Family Members

 - Honorably discharged veterans with 100 percent Service-connected disability.
 (Use DD Form 1173 or DD Form 2765)

 - Involuntarily separated service members under the Transition Assistance Management Program (Use DD Form 2)

 - Personnel separated under the Voluntary Separation Incentive (VSI) and Special Separation Benefit (SSB) programs for two years after separation (Use DD Form 2)